rezavai92/bitcode-test/README.md

   * AddNewModel Component : It deals with adding new model into the collection.

 ## Followed Best Practices

   * making individual component for individual service
   * loose coupling and tight cohesion among  components
   * writing code in typescript that should increase data integrity and flexibility and reduce code breaks significantly as compared to a javascript codebase.
+  * Context API
+  * saving accessToken and signed in user in the cookie to make sure that , appilcation will remember the logged in user untill the token expires. it means , user will be still logged in even if the page gets reloaded as long as token is not expired.

 ## Feature that could be Added
   * Pagination  and a simple dropdown that would specify the number of rows to be showed in the table .
   To keep the codebase simple and to the point ,no additional feature has been implemented.